 I am interested in pacing?
 How do I signup?

 This event relies on incredible pacers!
 If you're interested in pacing one of the groups listed above, let us know by filling out this form.
 Pacing this event is a great way to log a hard workout, and you’re welcome to pace the first half and then finish the race.
-Pacers receive free entry to a future Trials of Miles event of their choice, a Project 13.1 Fractel hat, a Tracksmith singlet, and breakfast after the event.
+Pacers receive free entry to a future Trials of Miles event of their choice, event swag, and breakfast after the event.
 Questions?
 Email joe@trialsofmilesracing.com.

 Is there a capacity limit on this event?